 Your application must include all of the details and supporting documents identified above that apply to your situation.

-Submit your written application via one of the following methods:
+Submit your written application via:

 State Revenue Office

 We will assess your application based on the information provided to us at the time of submission and contact you if additional information is required to assess your eligibility.